oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

-If a Verifier determines that Key Binding is required for a particular use case and the Holder presents either a bare SD-JWT or an SD-JWT-KB with an invalid Key Binding JWT, then the Verifier MUST reject the presentation, as described in (#verifier_verification).
+If a Verifier determines that Key Binding is required for a particular use case and the Holder presents either a bare SD-JWT or an SD-JWT-KB with an invalid Key Binding JWT, then the Verifier will reject the presentation when following the verification steps described in (#verifier_verification).

 ## Blinding Claim Names {#blinding-claim-names}